kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 \(1\) Each sponsor must be a public agency authorized by law to submit the project application;

-\(2\) If a sponsor is the holder of an airport operating certificate issued for the airport under part 139 of this chapter, it must be in compliance with the requirements of part 139.
+\(2\) If a sponsor is the holder of an airport operating certificate issued for the airport under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0139 Certification of airports.md|part 139 of this chapter]], it must be in compliance with the requirements of part 139.

 \(3\) When any of the following agreements is applicable to an airport which the sponsor owns or controls, the sponsor must have complied with the agreement, or show to the satisfaction of the Administrator that it will comply or, for reasons beyond its control, cannot comply with the agreement: